eea/eea.docker.eionet/README.md

+# Deprecated

+Look for the PloneSAAS docker image

-# Eionet Plone Docker Image
+### Eionet Plone Docker Image

 This repository published the Docker image, but it shouldn't be used for docker-compose based deployments, only for development.
 See the `DEVELOP.md`